PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:05:20
+Last updated: 2024-04-02 19:05:53
-Random Quote: Whenever you find yourself on the side of the majority, it is time to pause and reflect. - Mark Twain
+Random Quote: Through pride we are ever deceiving ourselves.
+But deep down below the surface of the average conscience a still, small voice says to us, something is out of tune. - Carl Jung